Illinois Army National Guard Recognized at Safety and Standardization Conference

-SPRINGFIELD, Illinois – The Illinois National Guard was presented three awards at the 2016 Safety and Standardization Conference on Dec.
-14. The organization received the Army National Guard Distinguished Ground Safety Award, Army National Guard Stellar Award and the Director Army National Guard State Safety Award of Excellence.
+Col. Jackie Davis, Army National Guard Director of Aviation and Safety and Mr. Ken Washington, Deputy Division Chief, Army National Guard Safety and Standardization present Maj.
+Jayson Coble, Safety and Occupational Health Manager for the Illinois Army National Guard the Distinguished Ground Safety Award at the 2016 Safety and Standardization Conference on Dec.
+14. The organization also received the Army National Guard Stellar Award and the Director Army National Guard State Safety Award of Excellence.

-“I am very proud of the Safety Office, the leaders and the Soldiers of this organization for taking action and making safety a priority,” said Maj.
-Gen. Richard Hayes Jr., the Adjutant General of the Illinois National Guard.
-“It is great that the efforts of all our Soldiers aren’t going unnoticed.
-I am confident this will motivate them to become even better.”

-Maj.
-Jayson Coble, Safety and Occupational Health Manager for the Illinois Army National Guard said safety is an ongoing effort and the key is to sustain what Soldiers have been doing for continued success.

 |Date Taken: